NervanaSystems/ngraph/ABOUT.md

 one `step` in a computation, where each step produces zero or more tensor outputs from zero or more tensor inputs.

-This allows nGraph to apply its state of art optimizations instead of having to follow how a particular framework implements op execution, memory management, data layouts, etc.
+This allows nGraph to apply its state of the art optimizations instead of having to follow how a particular framework implements op execution, memory management, data layouts, etc.